ksator/Machine_Learning_with_Python/README.md

 ```
 >>> svm = LinearSVC(max_iter=5000)
 ```
-instanciate the RFE class
-select the number of features to keep (3 in that example) select the classifier model to use
+instanciate the RFE class. select the number of features to keep (3 in that example). select the classifier model to use
 ```
 >>> rfe = RFE(svm, 3)
 ```